Dead animals in mailbox, slashed tyres and death threats: Auckland family told to leave NZ

 "But I do not understand why they could not find the guy … I still have not heard from the police about my case."

-The family, made up of the mother, her husband and two children, 2 and 4, live in an otherwise quiet area of Massey, West Auckland.
+The family, made up of the mother, her husband and two pre-school aged children, live in an otherwise quiet area of Massey, West Auckland.

 They moved to New Zealand a year ago from South Korea after hearing many great things about the country, including its low rates of crime.